iorchard/burrito_docs/source/install/install.rst

   * IP range: 192.168.20.95-192.168.20.98 (4 IPs can be assigned.)
   * CIDR: 192.168.20.128/26 (192.168.20.128 - 191 can be assigned.)
   * Only one IP: 192.168.20.95/32 (192.168.20.95 can be assigned.)

-ha_level
-  Set KeepAlived/HAProxy HA level.
-  It should be one of moderato(default), allegro, and vivace.
-  Each level sets the following parameters.

-  * interval: health check interval in seconds
-  * timeout: health check timeout in seconds
-  * rise: required number of success
-  * fall: required number of failure

-k8s_ha_level
-  Set kubernetes HA level.
-  It should be one of moderato(default), allegro, and vivace.
-  Each level sets the following parameters.

-  * node_status_update_frequency:
-    Specifies how often kubelet posts node status to master.
-  * node_monitor_period:
-    The period for syncing NodeStatus in NodeController.
-  * node_monitor_grace_period:
-    Amount of time which we allow running Node to be unresponsive before marking it unhealthy.
-  * not_ready_toleration_seconds:
-    the tolerationSeconds of the toleration for notReady:NoExecute that is added by default to every pod that does not already have such a toleration
-  * unreachable_toleration_seconds:
-    the tolerationSeconds of the toleration for unreachable:NoExecute that is added by default to every pod that does not already have such a toleration
-  * kubelet_shutdown_grace_period:
-    the total duration that the node should delay the shutdown by
-  * kubelet_shutdown_grace_period_critical_pods:
-    the duration used to terminate critical pods during a node shutdown

 storage_backends
   List of the supported storage backends